 The intent is to insure that, where tree cutting occurs, it is carried out in accordance with Good Forestry Practices.
 In the past logging operations often employed the diameter or size limit approach, removing the larger, more valuable trees.

-The Niagara Peninsula Conservation Authority is responsible for administering and enforcing the By-law on behalf of the Region.
+The Niagara Peninsula Conservation Authority is responsible for administering and enforcing the by-law on behalf of Niagara Region.

 The Tree and Forest Conservation By-law applies to: